enriquedevs/DE-101-Practices/Practices/session_4_Python_DE/README.md

 + **np.transpose()**: Transposes a NumPy array.
 + **np.random()**: Generates random numbers or arrays in a NumPy array.

-Now let's run this file on the terminal with:
+Now let's run this file on the terminal inside our docker container using:
 ```
 python numpy_example.py
 ```